byuitechops/canvas-question-banks/ProjectCaptureDoc.md

 #### *Author: Seth Bolander*

 ## Background
-Paragraph describing context of the needs of the stakeholder.
-It should focus on the **why** of the project.
+Canvas API does not include a way to reach Question Banks in courses; therefore, this tool was built to retrieve data from and send data to Question Banks without using API calls while still having access.

 -----

 ## Objectives
-- Return every question in all question banks for a desired course
+- Return every question in all question banks for a desired course, mimicking Canvas' format
 - Function quickly and effectively for use in other tools that need questions/banks
 - Have access to edit/delete/create questions within question banks